underblob/FlamingoCSS/README.md

 ## Example usage

-Grid containers should be wrapped in `div.flg-row`.
+Grid containers should be wrapped in `.flg-row`.

 Grid containers should contain the `.flg` class as well as a column width definition.
 Column widths are defined similar to fractions. eg, you have 4 columns and want to occupy 3 of the 4.
 As a fraction, this would read "3/4".
-As an html container, this would read `.flg-3-4`.
+As an html container, the Flamingo class would read `.flg-3-4`.

 For tablet or mobile widths, include the `tab-` or `mob-` identifiers. eg, `.flg-mob-1-1` would make the container 100% wide when the viewport hits 770px or narrower.